From 1.2 GB to 469 MB

 The original FileNode held an [FileNode] array for its children.
 That array header is 24 bytes (pointer, length, capacity).
 Each element is an 8-byte pointer to a heap-allocated child object.
 For a directory with 50 children: 24 + 400 bytes, plus 50 separate heap allocations for the children themselves.

-The result: 1.2 GB down to 469 MB at idle for a 5.2M node scan on an M3 Pro.
+The old version hit 1.2 GB during the scan that triggered this work.
+The new version settled around 469 MB at idle after the same kind of large scan.
 On the Intel Mac, no more swapping.
 The scan completes, memory stabilizes, and the rest of the operating system can breathe.

 The parent-child relationships are the same.
 The names, sizes, and types are the same.
-What changed is how memory is laid out: one allocation containing everything, with integer indices where pointers used to be.
+What changed is how memory is laid out.

-Game developers and systems programmers call this the “struct of arrays” pattern.
+Game developers and systems programmers see this move all the time: flatten the graph, store the data contiguously, and replace object references with indices.
 It is less common in application code because the scale rarely justifies it.
 At five million nodes, the scale does not ask for permission.

 The friend with the Intel Mac sent a message after the fix: “It seems much faster than yesterday, even with thermal throttling.
 Good.”
 And then: “I get the impression there are no more memory leaks.”
 There never were memory leaks.
 There was just too much memory being used on purpose.
 Somehow that felt worse.